Latest Offer: Get 100GB of Data for £20 a month!

 If you’re looking for a new phone contract or SIM only deal from Vodafone, there are currently three types of price plan you’re able to choose from.
 These are Vodafone Basics, Vodafone RED and Vodafone Unlimited.
 All price plans, regardless of their type or contract length, come with unlimited minutes and unlimited texts.

 Vodafone Basics are the cheapest deals available on the network, starting at £6/month with 4G internet speeds.
-There’s no speed cap on Basics, but available data for these plans start from 1GB and at best they reach at 12GB data for £10/month.
+There’s no speed cap on Basics, but available data for these plans start from 2GB and they reach as high as 100GB data for £20/month.
 Basics aren’t flexible at all, as Vodafone locks you in for a year long commitment.

 By being on Basics, you are also giving up on features like inclusive EU roaming, 4G Calling and Wi-Fi Calling.
 Basics automatically opt you out of all the entertainment services as well.
 You are allowed to tether with your data but each Basics plan comes with a limit of their own.